List of ancient great powers: Great Armenia

 The Kingdom of Armenia was one of the first Armenian Empires.
-At the height of its power, the Empire spanned over many parts of countries, namely the modern-day countries of Turkey, Iran, Syria and Lebanon.
+The height of the kingdom came under the rule of Tigranes the Great, the Empire spanned over many parts of countries, namely the modern-day countries of Turkey, Iran, Syria and Lebanon.

 The Kingdom of Armenia has three distinct dynasties - the Orontid dynasty, the Artaxiad dynasty, and the Arsacid dynasty of Armenia.
-During the reign of the Orontid dynasty, Armenia became independent from the Achaemenids.
-During the reign of the Artaxiad dynasty, Armenia has reached the peak of its power.
+During the reign of the Orontid dynasty, in 321 B.C Armenia became independent from the Achaemenids.
+During the reign of the Artaxiad dynasty, Armenia reached the peak of its power.
 During the reign of the Arsacid dynasty, Armenia became the first country in the world to adopt Christianity as an official religion.

 In 387, the Kingdom of Armenia was split between the Eastern Roman Empire and the Sassanid Empire.
 Western Armenia first became a province of the Roman Empire under the name of Armenia Minor, and later Byzantine Armenia; Eastern Armenia remained a kingdom within Persia until, in 428, the local nobility overthrew the king, and the Sassanids installed a marzban (governor) in his place, beginning the Marzpanate period over Persian Armenia.